VickieAbdul/keyword-highlighter-app/readme.md

 ## How to Use the App

-1. **Access the App**: Click here to use the Keyword & Entity Detection App.
+1. **Access the App**: Click on the link to the live app to use the Keyword & Entity Detection App.
 2. **Enter Your Text**: Paste any block of text (e.g., an article, document, etc.) into the input box.
 3. **Customize Options**: Use the sidebar to highlight specific keywords or toggle entity visibility options.
 4. **View Results**: Once the app processes the text, you’ll see highlighted keywords and named entities, along with a breakdown of the extracted entities in a table.